Geometric random graphs on circles: Recovering distances and non-isomorphism for irrational

 \begin{cor} Let $L>2$ be irrational, let $S,S'$ be dense countable subsets of $\bbS_L$ and $G \in \cG_{L,S}, G' \in \cG_{L,S'}$.
 If $f\colon S \to S'$ is a graph isomorphism between $G$ and $G'$, then it is an isometry between $S$ and $S'$. \end{cor}

 \cref{cor:recover-all-distances} immediately implies \cref{thm:recover_S}.
 We now prove part (1) of \cref{thm:main}.

 \begin{proof}[Proof of \cref{thm:main}(1)] Let $G=G_{L,S,p}$ and $G'=G_{L,S',p'}$ be independent, as in the statement of the theorem.
+By \cref{lem:gec}, we have that $G \in \cG_{L,S}$ and $G' \in \cG_{L,S'}$ almost surely.
 Consider a bijection $f \colon S \to S'$.
 By \cref{cor:recover-all-distances}, if $f$ is not an isometry between $S$ and $S'$, then it is not an isomorphism between $G$ and $G'$.
 Thus it suffices to consider isometries $f$.
 There are at most countably many isometries between $S$ and $S'$ (for an arbitrary $v_0\in S$, there are at most two isometries for any given choice of $f(v_0)$).
-Any fixed $f$ is almost surely not an isomorphism between $G$ and $G'$.
-We conclude that there almost surely does not exist an isomorphism between $G$ and $G'$. \end{proof}
+Since any fixed isometry $f$ is almost surely not an isomorphism between $G$ and $G'$, we conclude that there almost surely does not exist an isomorphism between $G$ and $G'$. \end{proof}